Manifest.mf specification

 argsUsage

-Custom the one-line usage message.
-By default, command launcher will generate a one-line usage in the format of:
+Customize the one-line usage message.
+By default, Command Launcher will generate a one-line usage in the format of:

 Usage: